 Read this very carefully: Your retirement comes first.

-Before you put money into a for your kids’ education, you need to invest 15% of your gross income into a tax-favored retirement account like a 401(k) or a Roth IRA, every month, year after year.
+Before you put money into your kids’ education, you need to invest 15% of your gross income into a tax-favored retirement account like a 401(k) or a Roth IRA, every month, year after year.
 And the earlier you begin this habit, the more time you give compound interest to do its work.

 Why do I stress investing over saving for college?
 It’s because your kids can apply for grants and scholarships and work their way through college.
 But when it comes to your retirement expenses, there is no scholarship or grant program, and there will come a day when you won’t be able to work.
 I want you to be prepared for that day.